tendermint/tendermint/docs/architecture/adr-063-privval-grpc.md

 #### Security

 [TLS](https://en.wikipedia.org/wiki/Transport_Layer_Security) is widely adopted with the use of gRPC.
 There are various forms of TLS (one-way & two-way).
 One way is the client identifying who the server is, while two way is both parties identifying the other.
 For Tendermints use case having both parties identifying each other provides and extra layer of security.
 This requires users to generate both client and server certificates for a TLS connection.
-[Certstrap](https://github.com/square/certstrap) is an alternative to openssl that reduces the complexity of creating and self signing certificates.
-A --insecure flag will be provided for development/testing purposes.

 #### Upgrade Path

 This is a largely breaking change for validator operators.
-The optimal upgrade path would be to release gRPC in a minor release, allow kms to use the upgraded system, then in the next major release the current system is removed.
+The optimal upgrade path would be to release gRPC in a minor release, allow key management systems to migrate to the new protocol.
+In the next major release the current system (raw tcp/unix) is removed.
 This allows users to migrate to the new system and not have to coordinate upgrading the key management system alongside a network upgrade.

-The upgrade of tmkms will be coordinated with Iqlusion.
+The upgrade of [tmkms](https://github.com/iqlusioninc/tmkms) will be coordinated with Iqlusion.
 They will be able to make the necessary upgrades to allow users to migrate to gRPC from the current protocol.

 ## Status